-▶ Use the UCAS search tool at ucas. com/search to find and shortlist undergraduate courses at universities, colleges, and conservatoires (collectively referred to as course providers).
+▶ Use the UCAS search tool to find and shortlist undergraduate courses at universities, colleges, and conservatoires (collectively referred to as course providers).
 Each search result lists a summary of the course, how and when to apply, fees and finances associated with the course, and information on the entry requirements the course provider is looking for.